 Health and PE program

 At Lucindale Area School we have an open door policy, where parents are always welcome to observe learning activities in the classroom.
 Listening to reading and helping out at special events are also ways to become involved with the school, and are encouraged.
-However, in order to be involved in these ways, it is recommended that parents either have a current police check, or undergo a police check and be approved by the Department for Community and Social Inclusion, in accordance with DECD policy.
-It is also recommended they complete RAN training, which the school provides each term.
+However, in order to be involved in these ways, it is recommended that parents either have a current Working With Children Check and be approved by the Department for Community and Social Inclusion, in accordance with DECD policy.
+It is also recommended they complete RAN training, which the school provides regularly.